Leeds is reputed to have the most diverse economy in the entire UK, with over three-quarters of its workforce employed in the private sector.

 You may be concerned about a person who is not a certified teacher, helping you polish your study skills.

 That is because the UK does not have any regulation or qualification requirements for tutors.

 The rule of thumb is that the tutee should be at least one study level lower than the person administering tuition.

 Let us say you are preparing for your A-Levels in Economics.
-It would then be perfectly acceptable for a first-year college student to be your math tutor.
+It would then be perfectly acceptable for a first-year college student to be your math or economics tutor.

 As long as you are comfortable with that arrangement, that is.
 If not, you may want to look elsewhere for private tutoring.

 You may find your ideal economics tutor online!
 Source: Pixabay Credit: Graphic-Mamateam

 We can say with some veracity that finding a tutor devoted to teaching Principles of Economics is not an easy task, even with the vast resources available online.

 Those pages that do list such specialised tutors generally also indicate a hefty price per hour!